 As parents, we all know the importance of sleep.
-No matter the age of your child, you realize that their entire day can be thrown off because of a rough night, lack of a nap, or generally just trying to find the happy balance of enough sleep (for every family member) with an infant.
+No matter the age of your child, you realize that their entire day can be thrown off because of a rough night, lack of a nap, or generally just trying to find the happy balance of enough sleep.

-Another emotional time can be the sometimes daunting transition to a big kid bed.
+Another emotional time can be the transition to a big kid bed.

 It can be a challenge, to say the least.